SWIFTSIM/SWIFT/doc/RTD/source/FriendsOfFriends/parameter_description.rst

        absolute_linking_length:         -1.         # (Optional) Absolute linking length (in internal units).
        group_id_default:                2147483647  # (Optional) Sets the group ID of particles in groups below the minimum size.
        group_id_offset:                 1           # (Optional) Sets the offset of group ID labelling.
 Defaults to 1 if unspecified.
+       seed_black_holes_enabled:        0           # Do not seed black holes when running FOF